viewtool/I2C_Adapter/VC_USB_CNT_Frequency/USB_CNT_Frequency/README.md

 # CNT_Frequency
-An VC project to test CNT Frequency.
+A VC project to test CNT Frequency.